benny201/Android-Notes/README.md

 }
 ```

-### There is a broadcast test project for OffLine function
+### There is a broadcast test project for OffLine function in AndroidTestProjects repository.